Google has announced it is delaying testing of its highly publicised Project Ara modular smartphones project until next year.

 For example, one-day photographers could spend more on a phone with a top-line sensor, but ease back on the processor speed and RAM.

-The scheme could potentially allow users to update their smartphones as improved components become available, rather than buying a new phone every two years.
+.
 There’d be no soldering or engineering involved, since the components would just slide together in a neat package.

 There’s no news on why Google has decided to halt the tests.